JoonghyunAn/ece-5464/README.md

 # ece-5464 Applications of Machine Learning
 - This is a repository for ece-5464 projects.
+This projecet deals with the following
+    - Data cleaning
+    - Feature engineering
+    - Data analysis
-It includes data cleaning, feature engineering and ML model training to draw new insights.
+    - ML model training